open-xchange/appsuite-frontend/documentation/customize/portal-widget.md

 # Where and how to start

-Plugins are collected in the folder `ui/apps/plugins`.
+Portal plugins are collected in the folder `ui/apps/plugins/portal`.
 Start your new plugin there: Create the following folder `folder ui/apps/plugins/portal/myAd` and in this folder, create two files: `register.js` (where everything happens) and `manifest.json`

 # An advertisement widget